z-morgan/plentish/dev_notes.md

 - upload a picture to go with a recipe, and it shows as a thumbnail on the recipes view
 - select the number of times one will make a recipe per shopping list
 - deselecting a recipe causes items to be moved to 'deleted' tab instead of disappearing
+- decrementing an item's quantity to 0 moves it to the deleted list with a quantity of 1

 --------
 # Pages/Views: